MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-hci-evaluation-guide-1.md

 ## Get an Azure subscription

-To evaluate AKS, you'll need an Azure subscription.
+To evaluate AKS, you need an Azure subscription.
 If you already have one provided by your company, you can skip this step, but if not, you have a couple of options.

 The first option would apply to Visual Studio subscribers, where you can use Azure at no extra charge.
 With your monthly Azure DevTest individual credit, Azure is your personal sandbox for dev/test.
 You can provision virtual machines, cloud services, and other Azure resources.
 Credit amounts vary by subscription level, but if you manage your AKS Host VM run-time efficiently, you can test the scenario well within your subscription limits.